davied9/LANRemoteController/README.md

 ### Android

-`cd build/scripts`
+`cd scripts`

 `python -m build_android_client`

-the distribution package will be in build\client\android
+the distribution package will be in dist\client\android

 copy directory to sdcard/kivy, then run with kivy Laucher or pydroid (require kivy 1.10.1)